© Jack Smith, Untitled c. 1958-1962. Jack Smith Archive, courtesy Gladstone Gallery, New York and Brussels

 Media City Film Festival is now accepting entries for its 26th edition, taking place in person June 20–24, 2023 in Windsor-Detroit.
 Feature-length and short moving image artworks will be considered.

 ALL SELECTED ARTISTS RECEIVE SCREENING FEES

-MCFF will be observing the advice of public health officials and reserves the right to implement its own safety measures during its 2023 edition.
-At this stage, the organization is planning to present its festival online.
-We reserve the right to determine the method through which we will present the coming edition should local or global health and safety conditions change.
-All artists will be informed of the decision to screen in-person or online in advance of public announcements.
+MCFF will continue to observe the advice of public health officials and reserves the right to implement its own safety measures during its 2023 edition.
+At this stage the organization is planning to present the festival in person.
+MCFF reserves the right to determine the method through which we will present the coming edition should local or global health and safety conditions change.
+All artists will be informed of these decisions in advance of public program announcements.

 Frequently Asked Questions

 1. My online entry form is indicating that it’s “incomplete,” and won’t allow me to submit.
 Is there something wrong?

 Please carefully read instructions on each page to ensure that you’ve completed the necessary fields.
-Incomplete fields will have a red box next to them.
-When you receive a notice on the final “Submission” page that your form is incomplete, the system will automatically highlight the incomplete section(s) in red.
+A red box will appear next to incomplete fields.
+When you receive a notice on the final “Entry” page that your form is incomplete, the system will automatically highlight the unfinished section(s) in red.
 Once you’ve completed these sections you will be able to submit your work.